Mariosunny/unravel-function/README.md

 ```

 ## Note on ES6 Default Parameters
 If you are working on an ES6 project that compiles into ES5 code using [Babel](https://www.npmjs.com/package/@babel/cli), `unravel-function` will be unable to automatically detect [ES6 default parameters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Default_parameters) in your compiled code.
 This is due to the way that ES6 implements default parameters.
-If you wish to unravel a function with ES6 default parameters, you will have to explicitly pass in the name of each parameter when calling `unravel`.
+To unravel a function with ES6 default parameters, you will have to explicitly pass in the name of each parameter when calling `unravel`.

 ```javascript
 const unravel = require('unravel-function');